JasonSurendran/Better-Together/README.md

 # Better-Together

-- Connects the elderly members of the community in order to encourage doing activities together
+- Connects the elderly members of the community in order to encourage them to do activities together
-- Currently building the back-end of the project using NodeJS, Express, and MongoDB
+- Developed the back-end RESTful API of the project using NodeJS, Express, and MongoDB
-- React & Redux is being utilized to develop the front-end
+- Currently building the front-end using React & Redux